 To make a perfect steak, you will need a meat thermometer.
 The temperatures for the doneness of meat are the following:

 - Medium rare: 145°F

 - Well Done: 170°F

-Note that these are the final cooked temperatures.
+Note that these are the final temperatures taken inside of the cooked meat.
 You need to take the steak from the pan/oven/grill when the temperature is 5°F lower than the temperature for the desired doneness.
 This is because the steak continues to cook as it sits, and, covered with aluminum foil, it will rise in temperature to the required mark in about 5 minutes.

 How to prepare steaks